-25 Volcanic ash is a significant hazard to aircraft, and human life, by reducing visibility and causing both temporary engine failure and permanent engine damage (Casadevall, 1994).
+Volcanic ash is a significant hazard to aircraft, as well as human life, by reducing visibility and causing both temporary engine failure and permanent engine damage (Casadevall, 1994).
 The presence of ash disrupts air traffic and can result in large financial losses to the aviation industry.
-The eruption of the Icelandic volcano Eyjafjallajökull in April 2010 disrupted European airspace, the busiest airspace in the world, for thirteen days, grounded over 95,000 flights (European Commission, 2011) and is estimated to have cost the airline industry $\in$ 3.3 billion (Mazzocchi et al., 2010).
+The eruption of the Icelandic volcano Eyjafjallajökull in April 2010 disrupted European airspace, the busiest airspace in the world, for 13 days, grounded over 95 000 flights (European Commission, 2016) and is estimated to have cost the airline industry EUR 3.3 billion (Mazzocchi et al., 2010).